natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Spitfire%20LF%20Mk%20IX.md

 * Sub average roll rate can make the plane suffer in tight scissors
 * Limited dive rate, moderate parasitic drag
 * Limited ammo capacity
-* Due to high wing loading, even slight damage to the wings can impact performance negatively
+* Even slight damage to the wings can greatly impact performance negatively
 * Poor top speed due to high parasitic drag compared to engine power
-* Since it is an 'LF (low-altitude fighter)' Spitfire, this Spitfire's performance suffers at high altitude
+* Since it is an LF (low-altitude fighter) Spitfire, this Spitfire's performance suffers at high altitude
-* Poor ground attack capatibility
+* Poor ground attack capability

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->